Here’s our gallery of shiplap bathroom ideas with an assortment of design styles and finishes.

 Pale green: A fresh and natural color that brings a touch of the outdoors into the bathroom.
 Pale green can create a spa-like atmosphere and pairs perfectly with natural materials like wood and stone.

-Nautical blue: If you want a coastal inspired look a deep blue can look timeless and create a relaxing oasis feel.
+Nautical blue: If you want a coastal-inspired look, a deep blue can look timeless and create a relaxing oasis feel.
 Nautical blue shades pair well with white finishes and tiles.

 Color sequence: light gray, dark gray, whitewashed green, golden brown, blue-green, warm gray, brown.

-White Shiplap Bathroom
+White Shiplap

 Stained Shiplap

 Whitewash – Whitewash stain creates a soft, subtle look that offers an airy look.
-The stain is achieved by diluting white paint or white stain, which creates a milky and semi-transparent look to the shiplap wall.
+The stain is achieved by diluting white paint or white stain, which creates a milky and semi-transparent look to the wall.
 Whitewashed finishes are suitable for beachy, coastal, or Scandinavian interiors.

-Graywash – An alternative to your whitewashed stain, the cool grayish hue accommodates modern interiors while still showcasing wood grain which usually has white graining, enhancing the texturized look.
+Graywash – An alternative to your whitewashed stain, the cool grayish hue accommodates modern interiors while still showcasing wood grain, which usually has white graining, enhancing the texturized look.

 Golden Oak Stain.
 The golden oak stain has just the right amount of yellow and brown combination, creating a warm and inviting quality.
 The golden oak allows the natural graining to show off, while the stain blends well with neutral and deep blacks.

 Natural or Clear Stain.
-When aiming to showcase a shiplap wall’s natural color and graining, a clear and natural stain is a great option, as it enhances the surface while giving it a polished look.
+When aiming to showcase a wood wall’s natural color and graining, a clear and natural stain is a great option, as it enhances the surface while giving it a polished look.
 Clear finishes usually have that glossy quality, but matte finishes are also available.

 Contrasting Shiplap